fullmetalbrackets/blog/src/content/blog/set-up-pihole-on-linux.md

 If you want to find out your time zone in the tz database, <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones" target="_blank" data-umami-event="setup-pihole-tz-database">see here</a>.

-### Run and sync two Pi-Holes
+## Run and sync two Pi-Holes

 When you make Pi-Hole your primary DNS it becomes a critical part of your network -- if it goes down, devices on your network won't be able to resolve any domains.
 For this reason, you may want to run another Pi-Hole as a secondary DNS in case the host running your main instance of Pi-Hole crashes.
 (These things happen.)
 If your entire network will go down from an issue with Pi-Hole, running a second instance of it makes a lot of sense.

-If you go this route, I strongly suggest using <a href="https://github.com/vmstan/gravity-sync" target="_blank" data-umami-event="setup-pihole-gravity-sync">Gravity Sync</a> to keep the adlists and other settings identical between the two.
+As of the release of Pi-Hole v6 (see below for details) the only way to sync configurations between two Pi-Hole instances is with <a href="https://github.com/lovelaze/nebula-sync" target="_blank" data-umami-event="setup-pihole-nebula-sync">Nebula Sync</a>.

 > <img src="/assets/info.svg" class="info" loading="lazy" decoding="async" alt="Information">
 >
-> Gravity Sync has been archived and is no longer updated, however it still works perfectly with the current (as of October 2024) version of Pi-Hole.
-In the future Pi-Hole v6 release, Gravity Sync will not work.
-Two alternatives that do work with v6 are <a href="https://github.com/mattwebbio/orbital-sync" target="_blank" data-umami-event="setup-pihole-orbital-sync">Orbital Sync</a> and <a href="https://github.com/lovelaze/nebula-sync" target="_blank" data-umami-event="setup-pihole-nebula-sync">Nebula Sync</a>.
+> The original Pi-Hole syncing solution, Gravity Sync, has been archived and will no longer be maintained.
+It does not work with Pi-Hole v6, though its last release still works with Pi-Hole v5 and older.
 >
-> This guide will be updated in the future once Pi-Hole v6 is generally available.
+> Aside from Nebula Sync as mentioned above, there is another actively-maintained alternative, <a href="https://github.com/mattwebbio/orbital-sync" target="_blank" data-umami-event="setup-pihole-orbital-sync">Orbital Sync</a>, but support v6 is not yet available.
+(Although it is coming.)

 ## Reference